Daniil-Aleshechkin/chess/README.md

 # chess
-My project for CS30

-It's a GUI version of chess made using pygame
+GUI version of chess made using pygame

 The game runs on the main.py file

+### Installation ###

+Make sure that the lastest version of pygame is installed.
+Can be installed from https://www.pygame.org/wiki/GettingStarted

+Run
+>python3 main.py